 A list of Dr. Sanders’ publications is available at http://profiles.wakehealth.edu/display/Person/jwsander.

 Dr. Ohl is an infectious disease specialist at Wake Forest Baptist Medical Center.
 He received his medical degree from University of Wisconsin School of Medicine and has been in practice for more than 20 years.
 He cares for patients with infections that are difficult to diagnose and treat, and can be life-threatening.
 His research interests involve developing clinical tools and using rapid diagnostics to improve the use of antimicrobials.

-- Antimicrobial Stewardship Training for Infectious Diseases Fellows: Program Directors Identify a Curriculum Need..
+- blog link Antimicrobial Stewardship Training for Infectious Diseases Fellows: Program Directors Identify a Curriculum Need..
 Luther VP, Shnekendorf R, Abbo LM, Advani S, Armstrong WS, Barsoumian AE, Beeler CB, Bystritsky R, Cherabuddi K, Cohen S, Hamilton KW, Ince D, Justo JA, Logan A, Lynch JB, Nori P, Ohl CA, Patel PK, Pottinger PS, Schwartz BS, Stack C, Zhou Y. Clin.
 Infect.
 Dis.
 2018 Sep; 67(8):1285-1287.

 - Extended infusion compared to standard infusion cefepime as empiric treatment of febrile neutropenia..
 Wrenn RH, Cluck D, Kennedy L, Ohl C, Williamson JC.
 J Oncol Pharm Pract.
 2018 Apr; 24(3):170-175.